 The overwhelming majority of consumers buy milk and dairy from major retailers and discounters.

-Dairy products can be found in every household in the UK.
+Dairy products can be found in almost every household in the UK.
 This gives the dairy industry one of the highest degrees of market penetration of any consumer product and makes dairy foods extremely important to the health and wellbeing of the nation.

 - 98% of people regularly eat or drink dairy products (2011 - 99%).